Ma'n dynasty: Tyre

 Fakhr al-Din and his brother owned properties in Tyre, all confiscated by Kuchuk, including a mulberry and fig orchard, a large residence, three mills, and a mulberry nursery.
 The residence belonged to Yunus.
 Its foundations were evidently built upon ruins from the Crusader period.
 The ruins are in the center of the present-day souk marketplace and are known as Khan Abdo al-Ashqar, Khan al-Askar, or Khan Sour.
-After a diplomatic mission sent by King Louis XIII of France and Cardinal Richelieu the Ma'nid palace in Tyre came under the ownership of the Franciscans.
+After a French diplomatic mission sent by King Louis XIII and Cardinal Richelieu the Ma'nid palace in Tyre came under the ownership of the Franciscans.

 In the late 18th century, under the rule of the Metwali governor Ali al-Saghir, the palace was turned into a garrison.
 At the beginning of the 19th century, it was transformed into a khan.
 The ownership of the place was transferred at an unspecified point from the Franciscans to the Melkite Greek Catholic Archeparchy of Tyre.
 After the joint British and French Occupied Enemy Territory Administration (OETA) was declared on 23 October 1918 and Jabal Amil came under French control, the French Army used the palace as a base until the joint British-Free French Syria–Lebanon campaign captured the city from Vichy troops in mid-1941.

 When Israel launched its invasion of southern Lebanon in June 1982, the Israeli Air Force (IAF) heavily bombed the market area and partly destroyed the palace.
 In 2003, Randa Berri, president of the National Association for the Preservation of South Lebanon’s Archaeology and Heritage and wife of Nabih Berri, veteran leader of the Amal Movement and Speaker of the Parliament of Lebanon, patronized a plan to renovate the Ma'nid palace and convert it into a museum.
 As of 2019, nothing was done in that regard and the ruins have kept on crumbling.